 Whether hunting, cooking, camping, or in combat, it is important to have the proper tools for these activities, and a sharp knife is essential.
 A dull knife can result in frustration at not being able to effectively complete a task; and, even more important, a dull knife can be dangerous.
 Why?
 Because it takes extra effort to cut with a knife that is not sharp.
 Putting more pressure on the knife may cause it to slip, and may result in a severe cut.
 A sharp knife is safer and much more effective.
 Fortunately, there are many tools available nowadays to sharpen dull knives and keep them sharp for years.
-We have put together this guide to help you choose the best knife sharpener for your needs and budget, so that you can make sure that you always have sharp knives at hand.
+We have put together this guide and detailed manual and electric knife sharpener reviews to help you choose the best knife sharpener for your needs and budget, so that you can make sure that you always have sharp knives at hand.

 Automatic knife sharpeners offer convenience and speed and they are very easy to use.
 With automatic knife sharpening systems you can rest assured that you will be able to sharpen your knives quickly and without much effort.
 They are more expensive than manual knife sharpeners, but they will save you a lot of time and energy down the road, so it is a good investment overall.

-Best Automatic Knife Sharpeners:
+Best Electric Knife Sharpeners:

 This three-stage knife sharpener uses flexible abrasive stropping disks and diamond abrasives.
 Designed for European, Asian and American knives, it can convert a 20 degree factory edge into a high performing